-- (b) to reduce or remit fees in cases of hardship, provided that no student shall be entitled to a remission of part of a University Composition Fee for any term on the ground that he or she has not made use of any of the facilities provided by the University. - 9.
-Overseas students shall be as defined in the Appendix to these regulations, and all students Definitions. thereby excluded from that category shall be home students. - 10.
-Subject to the provisions of Regulation 11, University Composition Fees shall be payable at the rates shown in the tables to these regulations, according to students' status as home or overseas students and according to their subject of study and prior qualifications.
+- 10. Subject to the provisions of Regulation 11, University Composition Fees shall be payable at the rates shown in the tables to these regulations, according to students' status as home or overseas students and according to their subject of study and prior qualifications.
 A student who is dissatisfied with her or his categorization for the purposes of University Composition Fees may request a review of the decision.
-A request for review shall be made under the Procedure for the Review of Decisions of University Bodies established by the General Board.1 - 11.
-The University Composition Fees charged to Home and EU undergraduate students shall be subject to approval by Grace of the Regent House.
+A request for review shall be made under the Procedure for the Review of Decisions of University Bodies established by the General Board. - 11.
+The University Composition Fees charged to Home undergraduate students shall be subject to approval by Grace of the Regent House.
 These fees shall be subject to the following conditions: - (i) the recommendation for the fees to be charged shall be accompanied by an analysis of the costs of an undergraduate education agreed by the General Board and the Council following consultation with the Colleges; - (ii) the fees to be charged shall not exceed any limit prescribed by law; - (iii) for such students who are undertaking a required period abroad the rate shall be half the full amount or such other amount that may be determined by the Secretary of State for this category; - (iv) for such students beginning courses on or after 1 August 2009 which lead to a qualification (other than courses in Medical and Veterinary Sciences leading to the B.A.
-Degree or courses in Architecture or for the Postgraduate Certificate in Education) which is equivalent to, or at a lower level than, a qualification they possessed when they began their course (ELQ students) the rate shall be the fee determined by the University for ELQ students.2
+Degree or courses in Architecture or for the Postgraduate Certificate in Education) which is equivalent to, or at a lower level than, a qualification they possessed when they began their course (ELQ students) the rate shall be the fee determined by the University for ELQ students.